PROFILE

 coal, soda ash, salt, gold, potash.

-Agriculture (2.4% of GDP, 2003/4): Products--livestock,
+Agriculture (1.7% of real GDP, 2006/2007): Products--livestock,

 sorghum, white maize, millet, cowpeas, beans.

-Industry: Types--mining (35% of GDP):
+Industry: Types--mining

-diamonds, copper, nickel, coal; tourism,
+nickel, coal; tourism, textiles, construction,

-processing, chemical products production, food
+tourism, beef processing, chemical products

-and beverage production.
+production, food and beverage production.

-diamonds, nickel, copper, meat products,
+billion: diamonds, nickel, copper, meat

-textiles, hides, skins, and soda ash.
+products, textiles, hides, skins, and soda ash.
+Partners--EU,

-Imports--$2.9 billion: machinery, transport
+billion: machinery, transport equipment,

-equipment, manufactured goods, food, chemicals,
+manufactured goods, food, chemicals, fuels.
+Major

-EU, and U.S.
+suppliers--South Africa, EU, and U.S.

 PEOPLE AND HISTORY